NEW! – Boots on Fire: Mountain Adventures of a Restless Duffer

 Doug Clark was a well-known business man in Bellingham, but what’s surprising are his extensive writings about love, war and life in general.
 His daughter Patrice has painstakingly compiled his words into a highly readable account of his life as a boy in British Columbia, his marriage to Peggy, his service during WWII, his lifelong work, and the family’s generosity in preserving Clark’s Point for the benefit of future generations.

 My Journey to Clark’s Point is illustrated with maps and dozens of historic photos.
 It’s available now at Village Books in Fairhaven.
-The store is hosting Patrice for an author talk on September 20th at 6 pm.
-Seating is limited.

 My Journey to Clark's Point